lirhtc/RandR-PhysicsEngine/README.md

 npm start
 ```

-Then you will see a new window with a button.
-Click the button to run the demo
+Then you will see a new window with two buttons.
+Input the number of particles you want and hit `Go demo`.
+2000 particles might be the up-limit for most PCs.